Skip to content

 participant User

-participant Cmd as rp1 Command
+participant Workflow as rp1 Workflow

 participant Code as Your Codebase

-Agent-->>User: Context-aware output
+Workflow-->>User: Context-aware output and artifacts

 Example: Before and After